American Graduate Day

 Subject: General Education | Grade: K–12

-American Graduate Day 2015 was one of the largest collaborative broadcasts in the public television history.
-Hosted by Soledad O’Brien on October 3, 2015, this live, seven-hour national broadcast celebrated individuals and non-profit organizations dedicated to helping youth stay on track to high school graduation.
-More than 50 public television stations across the country contributed original content to the program.
+Hosted by Soledad O’Brien on September 17, 2016, this live, four-hour national broadcast celebrated individuals and non-profit organizations dedicated to helping youth stay on track to high school graduation.
+10 public television stations across the country contributed original content to the program.

-Host Soledad O’Brien was joined by 15 additional hosts including Juju Chang, Jane Pauley, Rehema Ellis, Rebecca Jarvis and Hari Sreenivasan.
-Throughout the day, American Graduate Day presented interviews with advocates like General Colin Powell, a tearful reunion segment with Big Brothers Big Sisters, heartfelt testimonials from celebrities and luminaries, live performances by students with Paul Shaffer, moving mini-documentaries and compelling Stories of Champions.
-Viewers were encouraged to go online and take a simple step to become a Champion themselves, like mentoring a student or donating school supplies.
+Host Soledad O’Brien was joined by Juju Chang, Rehema Ellis, Susie Gharib and Hakeem Oluseyi.
+Throughout the day, American Graduate Day presented interviews with advocates like General and Mrs. Colin Powell, heartfelt testimonials from celebrities and luminaries, a live performance by one of Jazz at Lincoln Center’s student ensembles, and compelling Stories of Champions from across the nation.
+Viewers were encouraged to go online and become a Champion themselves by finding a mentoring opportunity in their local community.

-Divided into seven hour-long content strands, topics included: Early Education, Caring Consistent Adults, More and Better Learning, Special Needs Communities, Dropout Prevention and Re-Engagement, and College and Career Readiness.
-Each hour featured compelling live and taped interviews, live remote panels across the nation, mini-documentaries and celebrity testimonials.
+Divided into 8 half hour-long content strands, topics included: Early Education, More and Better Learning, Special Needs Communities, Dropout Prevention and Re-Engagement, and College and Career Readiness.
+Each half-hour featured compelling live and taped interviews, live remote panels across the nation, mini-documentaries and celebrity testimonials.

-In the weeks leading up to the broadcast, special events were held nationwide, including ringing the NASDAQ closing bell, lighting the Empire State Building with indie rock band Echosmith, and a special live discussion at The Atlantic with Jim Shelton, former Deputy Secretary of Education.
-National media coverage included: a PEOPLE.com feature on Shaquille O’Neal, a CNN.com op-ed by Soledad O’Brien, and a feature in Education Week, among others.
+In the weeks leading up to the broadcast, special events were held nationwide, including ringing the NASDAQ closing bell.
+National media coverage included: a Time Motto opinion piece by Soledad O’Brien, a People en Español feature on Prince Royce, and a Huffington Post Latino Voices feature, among others.

 In addition to bringing together national station and organization partners during American Graduate Day, WNET also directly addresses ongoing educational issues of New York and New Jersey throughout the year – producing and broadcasting on-air segments highlighting local efforts to reach at-risk youth, organizing local town halls to facilitate meaningful discussion between community members, and participating in local educational conferences to connect directly with our tri-state area audience of educators, parents, communities, and the youth they serve.